-The good news is that you can still enjoy a sustainable summer picnic under a bright blue sky with your (socially distanced) friends.
+The good news is that you can still enjoy a sustainable picnic under a bright blue sky with your (socially distanced) friends.

 Pick a suitable, nearby location

 If you don’t want to travel too far (for various reasons), having the picnic at a nearby location is a very sustainable thing to do.
 Especially if there are a few of you going, it saves lots of energy.

 Have a think about some suitable, nearby locations.
 Use Google Maps to find parks you weren’t even aware of before, or just google “great picnic spots near me.”